Decision Gate Threat Model

 - JSONPath/YAML parsing in

-jsonprovider: root-bound relative paths (absolute paths rejected), traversal checks, size limits, and structured error handling. - Provider contract tampering: contract path validation and canonical hashing of contract payloads.
+jsonprovider: root-bound relative paths (absolute paths rejected), traversal checks, size limits, and structured error handling. - JSONPath/header extraction in

 Evidence Integrity and Authenticity